WPTravelteam/wp-travel/readme.txt

 * Standard Paypal SSL Certificates updated and IPN Listener changed.
 Payment status updated to paid if the payment_status response = Pending from IPN response.
 * Filter by 'Trip Date' on WP Travel Archive page issue fixes.
+* 'Trip Code' column has been added to WP Travel Booking section.
+Now, if the trip booked then respective trip code will be shown on 'Trip Code' column.
+And if there is custom trip code added using utilities addon then custom code will be shown instead of default.

 = 4.2.1 =
 Release Date: 22nd September, 2020